Zowiezo/Roomba-TravSim/README.md

 ### How to run application

-- Open the index.html document
+- Open the index.html document.
-- Have internet connection of you computer for bootstrap styling to run
+- Have internet connection of you computer for bootstrap styling to run.
-- Click on the "Clean Tiles" button to execute the rest of the project
+- Click on the "Clean Tiles" button to execute the rest of the project.
+- Click on the "Reset" button to reset the tiles.